padresmurfa/cryoprison/README.md

 The nuget test app is a very simple Xamarin forms application that performs a jailbreak detection check when the main window appears.
 It references the Cryoprison library directly as a nuget package.
-This is longer the preferred method of using Cryoprison.
+This is the preferred method of using Cryoprison.